exonum/exonum-doc/src/advanced/node-management.md

 - **precommits**: Array<Hash\>
   List of hashes of the precommit messages supporting the block.
 - **txs**: Array<TransactionInfo\>
-  List of the transactions included into the block.
+  List of the transactions included into the block in order as its executed.
 - **time**: Time Object
   Time when the block was committed to the blockchain.